-Vanessa Beesley, Norma McNamara, Heather Chandler, Alison Hampton, Unknown, Elizabeth Sims, Robyn Ritchie, Barbara Wallace. (names not verified).
+Vanessa Beesley, Norma McNamara, Heather Chandler, Alison Hampton, Unknown, Elizabeth Sims, Robyn Ritchie, Barbara

+Wallace. (names not verified).

 The Basin Junction Basketball Club c1963.

-Basin Progress Association and the Shire Council, a court was finally constructed in 1964 on the driest part of the lower ground in Batterham Reserve.
+The need for home courts was obvious, so the girls set to work to raise funds.
+With the help of parents, The Basin Progress Association and the Shire Council, a court was finally constructed in 1964 on the driest part of the lower ground in Batterham Reserve.
 The same year saw Mrs. Marie Alexanderson appointed as the club's first official coach.
 With extra practice, excellent support and fine coaching, "A" Grade won the club's first premiership.
 It was fitting this team consisted mainly of the club's original members.
 Two more courts were added as six teams were fielded.